 However, while the targets established by SB 32 are very bold, California is building upon a long track record of impressive climate policies — policies that have been a boon for the state’s economy and Californians’ quality of life.

-As California is poised to dramatically ramp up its climate action, it’s worth looking back at the impact of its climate policies to date:
+As the state is poised to dramatically ramp up its climate action, it’s worth looking back at the impact of California’s climate policies to date:

 AB 32: The Global Warming Solutions Act